Computer Science and Engineering, Master of Science (Technology) (2 years)

-Artificial Intelligence focuses in various fields of AI, such as machine learning, machine vision, and data mining.
-This specialisation provides students with a solid theoretical understanding and practical skills on processing and analyzing digital data and the ability to create intelligent solutions to real world problems with modern AI techniques.
+Artificial Intelligence focuses on various fields of AI, such as machine learning, machine vision, and data mining.
+This specialisation provides students with a solid theoretical understanding and practical skills in processing and analyzing digital data and the ability to create intelligent solutions to real-world problems with modern AI techniques.

-Computer Engineering focuses on both hardware and software aspects of computing with emphasis on embedded system development.
-In this specialisation, students also study signal processing and its applications, and work with projects on modern signal processors and embedded computers.
-The specialisationgives the students a good basis to work with Internet of Things (IoT) applications.
+Computer Engineering focuses on both hardware and software aspects of computing with an emphasis on embedded system development.
+In this specialisation, students also study signal processing and its applications and work with projects on modern signal processors and embedded computers.
+The specialisation gives the students a good basis to work with the Internet of Things (IoT) applications.

 In addition to the core specialization options, students can take optional courses to widen their specialization expertise into:

 - Embedded systems

 This Master’s program is provided by the Faculty of Information Technology and Electrical Engineering, and students are strongly encouraged to work closely with research groups in the faculty that are international leaders in their fields.